AnotherDevBoy/synthesia/docs/tech-design.md

 Both thread pool sizes are configurable through environment variables in case they need to be modified for scalability purposes.

+Finally, the consumer and processor exchanges messages through a `BlockingQueue` with a capacity of 100.
+This means that the consumer will block if the queue is full and will wait until the processors have caught up.
+This has two benefits:
+- It avoids hitting an `OutOfMemoryException` by adding too many messages to the queue.
+- It ensures the number of SQS messages in-flight is bounded.

 #### Crypto client

 The`CryptoClient` is the interface that provides used to abstract away the communication with the unreliable API.
 It has one implementation, the `HttpRateLimitedCryptoClient` that uses: